MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data-1st.md

 ![Validation succeeded.](../images/wpa/setup/4-orgd-reprocess.png)

-After successful validation, Viva Insights processes your new data.
+After successful validation, Workplace Analytics processes your new data.

 You can select **Settings** > **Upload** > **Organizational data** to show the **Upload history** page.
 You can then select **Successes** to see the workflows that were successfully validated (and uploaded).